adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/README.md

 ## 📚 How to Cite

-If you use this ontology or its concepts, please cite:
+When utilizing this ontology or its concepts, we kindly urge you to cite it:

 **Adrian Leonard Mociulschi (2025).
 Symbolic Intelligence Ontology — Enterprise Edition.
 Version v3.0.**
 Available at: https://adrian-leonard-mociulschi.github.io